-- Courses in field work and/or qualitative methods;
+- field work and/or qualitative methods

-- Area studies courses, including language courses;
+- Area studies, including language courses

-- Courses in public health epidemiology;
+- public health epidemiology

-- Courses in geography and spatial analysis;
+- geography and spatial analysis.

 Students who complete a Ph.D.
 Training plan that consists of coherent set of four CSSS courses and who have enrolled in at least one quarter of CSSS 590 (Weekly Seminar) may request a letter of completion from CSSS.